coveo/source.coveo.com/_posts/2014-11-18-taking-enums-to-the-next-level.md

     }
 {% endhighlight %}

-**Note:** Days, as well as Minutes, Hours, Weeks and Months in the snippet a little further bellow, come from the [Joda-Time Java date and time API](http://www.joda.org/joda-time/).
+**Note:** Days, as well as Minutes, Hours, Weeks and Months in the snippet a little further below, come from the [Joda-Time Java date and time API](http://www.joda.org/joda-time/).

 Even if the name of the method does not reflect it, it is very strongly binded to the concept of *days*.